 - Increases CACFP Reimbursements by 10 cents for each meal and snack for childcare providers and afterschool programs.
 This will help to stem participation declines, support good nutrition, and provide relief for struggling childcare to cope with supply chain and cost issues.
 These enhanced reimbursements will make it more affordable to provide the healthy foods required by CACFP.
 These healthy CACFP meals and snacks for young children in childcare are essential to supporting good health and development.

 - Extends USDA’s authority to issue Summer Nutrition waivers through September 30, 2022; meal pattern waivers through June 30, 2022, and non-cost nationwide waivers through school year 2022-2023.

 - Increases the school breakfast reimbursement by 15 cents and the school lunch reimbursement by 40 cents.
-Allows children eligible for reduced-price school meals to receive free school meals.

 The Senate is aiming to use a special process, Unanimous Consent, which requires all 100 Senators to allow a bill to move forward; one “nay” vote could derail the entire process.
 It is imperative that every Senator be urged to allow this bill to move forward due to the looming deadline of the child nutrition waivers (June 30, 2022).
 Once the Senate passes the bill, it will quickly move to the House of Representatives where the bill could also move by an expedited process known as “Suspension.”